 Whether or not Pokémon GO is a flash in the pan or the beginnings of a new age pastime, its global relevance can’t be ignored.
-Natural and digital worlds collide in such a way as to birth a new understanding of reality as we know it!
+Natural and digital worlds collide to birth a new understanding of reality as we know it!

 Ninantic and The Pokémon Company aren’t new to the scene.
-Ninantic jumped into the foray of augmented reality with Ingress and Pokémon has provided a place for trainers to cooperate and compete for over two decades.
-What the two bring together shapes the future of augmented reality.
+Ninantic jumped into the arena of augmented reality with Ingress; on the other side Pokémon has provided a place for trainers to cooperate and compete for over two decades.
+What the two bring together can shape the future of augmented reality.
 It’s in this blend of ideas that I came across an analogy that may help to show the glory of Jesus in His saving work over 2000 years ago.

 Pokémon GO is a combination of the uncharted and the endearing.
-Pokémon has been with families for over 20 years now—full of enjoyment, events and memories.
-Maybe it’s the games or anime that you’ve noticed before, but you do know the name.
-The endearing, the familiar.
+Pokémon has been with families for over 20 years now — full of enjoyment, events and memories.
+Whether it’s the games or anime that you’ve noticed before, but you certainly know the name: The endearing; the familiar.

 Jesus bridges the gap between God’s purity and our wickedness.

 Then there’s augmented reality.
 In humble applications, it helps feed scores to your TV screen during a sports event.
 Ambitiously, it’s integrated into contact lenses and can be used to generate a map of the night sky’s constellations.
-While tech enthusiasts celebrate such “advantages”, the general public is left wondering what to make of it all and are rather reserved towards some other realities—the uncharted.
+While tech enthusiasts celebrate such “advantages”, the general public is left wondering what to make of it all and are rather reserved towards other realities: The uncharted.